awmckinley/config/modules/ft.c/README.md

-# C Language
+# C Development Tools

-General-purpose programming language.
+Package management and development tools for the C programming language.